-SBA Community Advantage Loans: What Are They and Who Qualifies?
+SBA Community Advantage Loans: How Do They Work?

-SBA stands for the Small Business Administration, which is an American government agency that works to promote small businesses.
+SBA stands for the Small Business Administration, which is an American government agency that works to provide loans to small businesses.
 There are different types of SBA Advantage loans, with “Community” loans being among the newest options available.

-In this post, we’ll explain what SBA Community Advantage Loans are and how you can apply for them.
+In this post, we’ll explain what SBA Community Advantage Loans are, how to qualify, and how you can apply for them.

 What Does “Mission Focused” Mean?

 Community Advantage Loans are mission focused and place special emphasis on high-need areas.
 For example, urban inner-cities often lack access to resources.
-Similarly, some rural areas can also face similar challenges.
-That’s why Community Advantages Loans have been set up to support businesses operating in such disadvantaged communities.
+Similarly, some rural areas can face similar challenges.
+That’s why Community Advantages Loans have been set up to support businesses operating in such underserved communities.

 Businesses often struggle to establish themselves in downtrodden communities.
 High crime rates, low purchasing power, and other challenges make it difficult for businesses to succeed.
-With Community Advantage Loans, the SBA is hoping to increase success rates.
-As businesses thrive, they will hire more people and provide more resources to the area that they’re based in.
+With Community Advantage Loans, the SBA hopes to increase success rates in underserved markets.
+As businesses thrive, they will be able to hire more people and provide additional resources to the area that they’re based in.

-Let’s look at some of the key attributes of an SBA Community Advantage Loan:
+Let’s look at some of the key attributes of the SBA Community Advantage Loan program:

 - The SBA will guarantee up to 85 percent for funds at $150,000 or below, and 75 percent for all loans greater than $150,000.